Songs of Innocence (U2 album): Release

 Bono rejected the notion that U2 had given the album away at no cost, saying: "We were paid.
 I don't believe in free music.
 Music is a sacrament."
 Apple reportedly paid a lump sum to the band and Universal Music Group (UMG) for a five-week exclusivity window in which to distribute Songs of Innocence.
 According to Billboards estimates, Apple could have paid either US$52 million to UMG for exclusive rights to the album based on the quantity of downloads, or an upfront fee of about $5 million excluding royalties.
 In addition, Apple agreed to a marketing campaign for the album reportedly worth around $100 million, which kicked off with a television advertisement featuring "The Miracle (of Joey Ramone)".
 Apple's partnership with U2 dates back to 2004; in promotion of the band's album How to Dismantle an Atomic Bomb, its first single, "Vertigo", was featured in an internationally aired iPod television advertisement, while a U2 iPod and an iTunes-exclusive U2 digital box set were also released.
-The release of Songs of Innocence drew comparisons to that of two 2013 records: Jay-Z's Magna Carta Holy Grail, which was sponsored by Samsung; and Beyoncé's self-titled album, which also was released without any prior promotion or notice.
+The release of Songs of Innocence drew comparisons to that of two 2013 records by a husband-wife duo: Jay-Z's Magna Carta Holy Grail, which was sponsored by Samsung; and Beyoncé's self-titled album, which also was released without any prior promotion or notice.

 To placate physical retailers affected by the digital exclusivity period, Universal offered them a deluxe version of Songs of Innocence that contains four additional songs, along with several acoustic versions of the record's songs.
 The bonus tracks were exclusive to brick-and-mortar stores and music streaming services for five weeks.
 The iTunes Store then released the ten deluxe edition tracks under the title Songs of Innocence + on 18 November 2014.
 Retailers also received catalogue deals that discounted U2's albums in stores by $3 for a period of time.
 A Grammy Awards spokesperson initially said the album would not be eligible for consideration at the 57th Annual Grammy Awards because it would not have been available for purchase prior to the 30 September eligibility deadline.
 However, the ruling was reversed after UMG released a limited-edition vinyl pressing of the album to retailers on the cutoff date.

 The same day as Songs of Innocences digital release, Irish public service broadcaster RTÉ played the record in its entirety on RTÉ 2fm.
 This was in line with a long-standing tradition of U2 giving the station's DJ Dave Fanning the exclusive to play their new albums before any other broadcaster.